 45A.
 Minor interests of joint owners, Commissioner may disregard

-(1) The Commissioner may determine that an interest in a lot or parcel of land as a joint owner (whenever created) is to be disregarded for the purposes of this Act.
+(1) The Commissioner may determine that an interest in a lot or parcel of land as a joint owner (whenever created) is to be disregarded for the purposes of this Act on and from the creation of the interest.

 (2) The Commissioner can only make a determination under subsection (1) if —